Job categories: Communications

 *CANDIDATES WITH NO UNITED NATIONS OR UNOPS EXPERIENCE ARE STRONGLY ENCOURAGED TO APPLY

-- Fluency in English is required.
-Knowledge of another UN official language is an advantage.
+- Knowledge of additional languages is an advantage.

 - Develops and implements sustainable business strategies, thinks long term and externally in order to positively shape the organization.
 Anticipates and perceives the impact and implications of future decisions and activities on other parts of the organization.(for levels IICA-2, IICA-3, LICA Specialist- 10, LICA Specialist-11, NOC, NOD, P3, P4 and above)